 It's easy to spot an aesthetic video.
 Clips on social media can be edited using all sorts of tools – music, video filters, VHS effects, flowy fonts, pastel colorways, speed changes – that enhance their mood, style, or feeling.

 They maybe be simple to spot, but a lot can go into making aesthetic videos for your own Instagram, Tumblr, Twitter, or TikTok.
-Depending on the aesthetic you want, you might need a video editor with complex text options, video filters, speed adjustments, transparent overlays, and audio options.
+Depending on the aesthetic you want, you might need a video editor with complex text options, video filters, a video speed changer, transparent overlays, or an audio editor.
 It may seem complicated, but you can do it all for free & online!
 Here's how to get started:

 - Find the video you want to edit